View Pete Kovalck's Obituary on www.swtimes.com/ and share memories

 Pete Kovalck

-Burial of cremains will be 2 p.m.
-Tuesday at the U.S. National Cemetery in Fort Smith, under the direction of Ocker Funeral Home in Van Buren.
+Burial of cremains will be at a later date, under the direction of Ocker Funeral Home in Van Buren.

-He is survived by two daughters, Donna Steed of Alma and Cindy Clotfelter of Van Buren; a stepson, Phillip Chronister of Fort Smith; a sister, Barbara Taylor of Mansfield; seven grandchildren; and eight great-grandchildren.